AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

 * Kind, version, and metadata.
 * Data node that contains a child `experimental_authentication` node (the experimental prefix will be removed when the feature is released).
-* Under `experimental_authentication`, with one authenticators and one rules node.
+* Under experimental_authentication, with one authenticator node and one rules node, both of which are arrays.
 * Authenticators: Lets you declare a type of token or credential, which in this case is an edge key.
 It includes the following properties:
    * name - a descriptive string.
    * type - must be edge.
    * edgeKey1 - its value must reference a secret token, which should not be stored in git, but rather declared as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) of type secret.
-For the Service Applied field, select publish and/or preview, depending on which tiers the Edge Key should be valid.
-It is recommended that the value (i.e. `${{CDN_EDGEKEY_052824}}`) reflects the day it was added.
+For the Service Applied field, select All.
+It is recommended that the value (for example,`${{CDN_EDGEKEY_052824}}`) reflects the day it was added.
-   * edgeKey2 - used for the rotation of secrets, which is described in a section below.
+   * edgeKey2 - used for the rotation of secrets, which is described in the [rotating secrets section](#rotating-secrets) below.
 At least one of `edgeKey1` and `edgeKey2` must be declared.
-   * OnFailure - TBD
+   * OnFailure - defines the action, either `log` or `block`, when a request doesn't match either `edgeKey1` or `edgeKey2`.
+For `log`, request processing will continue, while `block` will serve a 403 error.
+The `log` value is useful when testing a new token on a live site since you can first confirm that the CDN is correctly accepting the new token before changing to `block` mode; it also reduces the chance of lost connectivity between the customer CDN and the Adobe CDN, as a result of an incorrect configuration.
 * Rules: Lets you declare which of the authenticators should be used, and whether it's for the publish and/or preview tier.
 It includes:
    * name - a descriptive string.
-   * when - the condition that determines the tier(s) for which the rule should be evaluated.
+   * when - a condition that determines when the rule should be evaluated, according to the syntax in the [Traffic Filter Rules](/help/security/traffic-filter-rules-including-waf.md) article.
+Typically, it will include a comparison of the current tier (for example., publish) so all live traffic is validated as routing through the customer CDN.
    * action - must specify "authenticate", with the intended authenticator referenced.

 >[!NOTE]
->The Edge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable before the configuration referencing it is deployed.
+>The Edge Key must be configured as a [Cloud Manager Environment Variable](/help/implementing/cloud-manager/environment-variables.md) variable of type `secret`, before the configuration referencing it is deployed.

 ## Purge API Token {#purge-API-token}